RileyLeff/sapflux/planning/writeups/08_hosting_stack.md

 *   **Cloud Provider**: Hetzner Cloud (Ashburn, VA location).
 CPX11 instance.
 *   **Infrastructure as Code**: Pulumi (with Python) to manage server provisioning, firewalls, and networking.
 *   **Edge & DNS**: Cloudflare for DNS, CDN, and as a security proxy (WAF).
 *   **Web Server**: Caddy as a reverse proxy on the host machine, handling automatic HTTPS, HTTP/2, and HSTS.
+We will use Cloudflare's DNS-01 provider (via the `caddy-dns/cloudflare` plugin) to issue certificates so that TLS succeeds even when Cloudflare is proxying the origin.
+As a fallback, Cloudflare origin certificates can be provisioned during bootstrap.
 *   **Admin Access**: Tailscale for secure SSH access and private networking, eliminating the need for a public SSH port.

 ### Application & API